 - You become a valued member of a team

 - It’s also a route to employment, through gaining new skills, knowledge and experience – or developing existing abilities and knowledge

 - It’s a way to enhance your CV and improve employment prospects

 - It helps you to use your professional skills and knowledge to benefit others

 - It’s tons of fun!

-Below are the roles* we need volunteers for, and what you can expect to be doing with us.
-Since the beginning of the pandemic, we have of course changed our practices to be in line with safety procedures.
+Below are the roles we need volunteers for this Summer, and what you can expect to be doing with us.

 Our volunteer stewards are on hand before, during and after performances to help guide audience members to their seats, ensure they are correctly distanced and escort them to the public toilets if necessary.
 They are present throughout the performances, keeping an eye out in case an audience member needs help, and they assist in clearing up afterwards.
 The stewards’ call time is generally 12:30pm, for a briefing no later than 1pm, when they are allocated their roles for the day.
 Stewards usually finish at 4.30pm, depending on the show’s running time.